Facts About Mahatma Gandhi

 9. For his colleagues in the Satyagraha movement, Gandhi Ji set up a small colony, Tolstoy Farm at an 1100 acre site, 21 miles from Johannesburg, South Africa

-10. Gandhi ji was born Friday, India was liberated Friday and Gandhi ji was assassinated Friday.
+10. Gandhi ji was born on Friday, India was liberated on Friday and Gandhi ji was assassinated on Friday.

 11. Not only did he fight for freedom, but he also sought equal justice for the untouchables, the lower caste, and he also quickly supported them several times.
 He also termed untouchables as Harijans meaning “God’s children.”

 12. In 1982, Gandhi is an epic historic drama film based on Mohandas Karamchand Gandhi, who won the Academic Award for Best Film.

 13. He became the Time Magazine of the Year in 1930.
 He was a brilliant writer and Mahatma Gandhi’s Collected Works have 50,000 pages in it.